 Imparted in collaboration with UCSD Center on Global Justice.

-The UCSD-Casa Community Station is a partnership combining cultural, social, and economic programming co-curated between Casa Familiar, UC San Diego and the community at El Salon.
-Projects involve workshops, performances, & more.
+The UCSD-Casa Community Station is a partnership combining cultural, social, and economic programming co-curated between Casa Familiar, UC San Diego and the community of San Ysidro.
+Projects involve workshops, performances, & outreach.

 El Salon extends its services as a performing arts space for collaborators.
 Each year, we offer residency programs to performance companies and collectives to create, & execute productions.
 Our space has held a wide variety of events.
 Including but not limited to: Concerts, art installations, exhibitions, theater performances, dance, screenings, workshops, and seminars.